OCTOCAM, a next generation astronomical instrument for Gemini South has a new name: SCORPIO.

-Gemini Observatory announces Dr. Massimo Robberto of Space Telescope Research Institute and Johns Hopkins University as the new OCTOCAM Principal Investigator (PI).
+Gemini Observatory announces Dr. Massimo Robberto of Space Telescope Science Institute and Johns Hopkins University as the new OCTOCAM Principal Investigator (PI).
 OCTOCAM is a next-generation astronomical instrument designed for the 8-meter Gemini South telescope in Chile.

 Early registration for the Science and Evolution of Gemini Observatory meeting is now open.

 On December 11th, Southwest Research Institute (SwRI) and the Gemini Observatory appointed Dr. Alexander van der Horst of George Washington University as the Interim Principal Investigator (PI) for Gen 4#3 (referenced as OCTOCAM), a next-generation astronomical instrument designed for the 8-meter Gemini South telescope in Chile.
 SwRI is the prime contractor with Gemini for the instrument.